ggchar/PHP-Java-AES-Encrypt-Decrypt/README.md

 # PHP-Java-AES-Encrypt-Decrypt
-To encrypt and decrypt text using AES/ECB/PKCS5Padding encryption algorithm.
+To encrypt and decrypt text using AES/ECB/PKCS5Padding encryption algorithm, and pass data AES encrypted between PHP and Java.
-Pass data AES encrypted between PHP and Java.
-Support two ways of encryption and decryption: Base64, Hexadecimal.
+Two output types can be used in encryption and decryption: Base64, Hexadecimal.

-When you use encryptHexStr method, you will get a ciphertext which is an alphanumeric string.
-Obviously, when you need to decrypt it, you should call decryptHexStr method.

 AESUtil.java Dependencies & environment
 - Apache Commons Coded - http://commons.apache.org/codec/